Quantization Dimension of $1$-variable Random Self-Similar Measures: Introduction

 For $\sigma,~ \tau \in \lmbd{\om{}}{*}$, $\sigma$ is called a predecessor of $\tau$ if $\abs{\sigma}\leq \abs{\tau}$ and $\tau \mid_{\abs{\sigma}}=\sigma$ and it is denoted by $\sigma \preccurlyeq \tau$.
 On the other hand $\sigma$ is called a successor of $\tau$ if $\abs{\sigma}\geq \abs{\tau}$ and $\sigma \mid_{\abs{\tau}}=\tau$ and it is denoted by $\sigma \succcurlyeq \tau$.
 A strict symbol ($\sigma \prec \tau$ or $\sigma \succ \tau$) is used in the case of $\abs{\sigma} \neq \abs{\tau}$.
 Also for $\sigma\neq \tau$, they are called incomparable if neither $\sigma \prec \tau$ nor $\sigma \succ \tau$ holds.
 For $\sigma \in \lmomgp{n}$ and $j \in \N$, we define

-In this paper, we impose various separation conditions on the RIFS.
-These conditions determine the extent to which various parts of the attractor intersect or overlap with each other.
-They are defined as follows.\\
+Here, we introduce a separation condition, which is a random analogue of the ESSC given in \cite{ZHU2008_canor_like}.
+This condition determines the extent to which various parts of the attractor intersect or overlap with each other.
+It is defined as follows.